 The result is mass psychology that buys into a Utopian (Utopia being a word coined by Sir Thomas More, meaning "no place", and made the title of a satirical novel portraying a vision of an ideal society) vision.
 Today's 21st century Progressive Humanists are trying to establish a new Utopia.

 St. Paul, the Apostle, understood that all such Tower of Babel ambitions would inevitably end in disaster…

-To put it in more modern and scientific terms, civilizations that rise inevitably fall as a result of the law of entropy5.
+To put it in more modern and scientific terms, civilizations that rise inevitably fall as a result of the law of entropy.
+(See, especially, Information Entropy.)
 They fall because of an increase of social, economic and governmental chaos.

-Some, like the 21st century Progressive Movement, see in sustained near-chaos a possibility of the spontaneous creation of something new and original6.
+Some, like the 21st century Progressive Movement, see in sustained near-chaos a possibility of the spontaneous creation of something new and original.
+See chaos theory and self-organized criticality (SOC).
+SOC has been invoked to explain black swans in economics and punctuated equilibrium.
 Unfortunately, a lot of death has to happen before that something new and original is established, including the death of civilizations.